Kaoutherbo/Practical-exercises-algorithm/README.md

 The selection sort function can be used to sort an integer array in ascending order.

-## Project Structure
+## Project Structure :

-- `main.h`: Header file containing function prototypes.
+- **main.h:**
+  - **Purpose:** This is a header file that contains function prototypes for functions used in the project.
+It allows other source files to access these functions without having to define them again.

+- **fillArray.c:**
-- `fillArray.c`: Implementation of the random array generation function.
+  - **Purpose:** This source file contains the implementation of the `remplirTableauAvecEntiersAliqoire` function, which generates random integers and fills an array with them.

+- **selectionSort.c:**
-- `selectionSort.c`: Implementation of the selection sort function.
+  - **Purpose:** This source file contains the implementation of the `TriParSelection` function, which is responsible for sorting an integer array using the selection sort algorithm.

+- **main.c:**
-- `main.c`: The main program that includes the user interface and calls the functions.
+  - **Purpose:** This is the main program file that acts as the entry point of your program.
+It includes user interface logic and coordinates the use of the functions defined in the other source files.